 This park is ideal if you’re hoping to see the Kualoa area but couldn’t secure tickets to see Kualoa Ranch.
 There is plenty of public parking, bathrooms, and picnic areas, meaning you could easily spend hours relaxing here.

-Kualoa Ranch covers 4,000 acres and is famous as a filming spot for Jurassic Park, 50 First Dates, Hawaii Five-0, and other classics.
-The property offers a huge variety of award-winning guided tours, including ATV Raptor tours, the Hollywood Movie Sites tour, Horseback Walking tours, and more.
+Kualoa Ranch, spanning 4,000 acres, is renowned for its role as a filming location for classics like Jurassic Park, 50 First Dates, and Hawaii Five-0.
+The property boasts award-winning guided tours, such as ATV Raptor tours, the Hollywood Movie Sites tour, and Horseback Walking tours.

-Nonetheless, due to the ranch’s popularity, these experiences fill up weeks to months in advance.
-Therefore, we’d recommend booking your guided tour as soon as possible–especially if there’s a particular experience that interests you most.
-Click here to learn more about the available guided tours at Kualoa Ranch.
+Due to the ranch’s popularity, these experiences fill up weeks to months in advance.
+We recommend booking your guided tour as soon as possible, especially if you have a specific experience in mind.
+Click here to learn more about the available tours at Kualoa Ranch.

 In our opinion, Lanikai Beach is the most beautiful beach on Oahu.
 It has some of the softest white sand, incredible views of the Mokulua Islands, and warm and tranquil water.
 Plus, it’s only about a 40-minute drive from downtown Honolulu.

-Read More: 20 Free Things to Do in Oahu, Hawaii
+Read More: Free Things to Do in Oahu

 Waimānalo Beach Park is another of the island’s most photo-worthy beaches.
 Besides its stunning landscape featuring the Ko’olau Mountains, Waimānalo has another huge draw: the lack of crowds!
 For this reason, we consider it one of the best hidden gems in Oahu.

 Parking is limited, providing a tranquil respite compared to the other busy beaches on the island.
-For example, Waimānalo is about 45 minutes from Waikiki Beach, and the difference is night and day between the number of visitors!
+For example, Waimānalo is about 45 minutes from Waikiki Beach, and the difference between the number of visitors is enormous!

 This spot on Oahu’s Southeast Shore is pretty awesome because you get to see two attractions in one: a blowhole and a beautiful beach cove.
 Halona Beach Cove is a small pocket of sand that you can hike down to from the blowhole lookout point.
 Just remember to be mindful of the surf!